My Favorite Authors and Why I Love Their Work

 Steven Brust is a wizard of a storyteller.
 Vlad Taltos is one of my favorite characters and the Khaavren Romances are beyond my ability to describe adequately.
 Just go read them.
 Now.
-And then check out his “The Cool Stuff Theory of Literature.”
+And then check out “The Cool Stuff Theory of Literature.”

-Martha Wells’s Death of the Necromancer is an amazing historical fantasy, and a horror to boot.
-She has two novels and a series set in the world of Ile-Rien, including Element of Fire and the Fall of Ile-Rien trilogy.
-It’s also worth tracking down The Potter’s Daughter, a short-story featuring Kade Carrion.
+Martha Wells’s Death of the Necromancer is an amazing historical fantasy, and horror to boot.
+She has two novels and a trilogy set in the world of Ile-Rien, including Element of Fire and the Fall of Ile-Rien trilogy.
+It’s also worth tracking down “The Potter’s Daughter,” a short-story featuring the excellent character Kade Carrion.
 These works parallel four centuries from the 17th to 20th.
-I keep hoping Martha will circle back to Kade in a future work
+I maintain hope Martha will circle back to Kade in a future work.

-Katherine Kurtz‘s Deryni series was my first experience with historical fantasy.
+Katherine Kurtz Her Deryni series was my first experience with historical fantasy.
 Up to that point, my interest in history was mostly about architecture and fighting.
 Kurtz really delved into the interplay of royalty and the church.
 By making the protagonists heretics in the eyes of the church, yet devout in their faith, she created a gripping story.
-While I did not keep up with the novels past her first pause, the original novels are slim and fast-moving.
+While I did not keep up with the novels past the first pause, the original novels are slim and fast-moving.
 Well worth reading for the nuance she brings to those early ideas.

 Sites With Free Fiction

 Find Something to Read